ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

 https://www.mscharhag.com/api-design/rest-deleting-resources recommends not using a body...
 Unclear yet.
 POST?

 ## Tips and tricks
-To let IntelliJ know what type a JSP variable is (since it can't tell from the Composum tags), you can add a comment e.g. like this:
+To let IntelliJ know what type a JSP variable is (since it currently can't tell from the Composum tags), you can add a comment e.g. like this:
 <cpn:component id="pckg" type="com.composum.sling.core.pckgmgr.regpckg.view.PackageBean" scope="request">
     <%--@elvariable id="pckg" type="com.composum.sling.core.pckgmgr.regpckg.view.PackageBean"--%>